Women in the Electrical Trade Talk Shop

 women in industry

 Did you know only 3% of electricians in the U.S. are women?
 Working in the electrical trade is a unique career path for women, but why are women in the electrical trade so rare?
 What is it like being a female electrician?
 Is there value to a more diverse workforce?
-To answer those questions and more, we talked to three women in the electrical trade to learn why this career path is rewarding.
+To answer those questions and more, we talked to three women in the electrical trade to learn why more women should consider working in the trades.

 1. WOMEN IN THE ELECTRICAL TRADE HAVE JOB OPPORTUNITIES

 Does the fact that there are so few women in the electrical trade mean it’s not a worthwhile path to pursue?
 Of course not.
-For Maria Schirm, president of CST Tri-Venture at Tri-City Electric, it’s a rewarding industry because she is part of something tangible.
+For Maria Schirm, President at CST Tri-Venture and Chief Operating Officer at Tri-City Electric Co., it’s a rewarding industry because she is part of something tangible.
 When something new is being built in the area, she’s the first to know.
 Not only is she in the know, but things are always changing, and no two days are the same.

 Working in the electrical trade empowers skill building, creativity and adaptability.
 With good pay, the ability to travel and constant demand, electrical trade jobs should be attractive opportunities for both men and women.